AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <key>

 All actions can be bound to specific key shortcuts through the :file:`<key>` tag.
+This tag has two different forms:

+* `<key load='file.xml'/>` tells GPS to load the given key theme (either from the GPS predefined directory or from the user's own directory.

+* `<key action='name'>shortcut</key>`
   It requires one :file:`action` attribute to specify what to do when the key is pressed.
-The name of the action can start with a '/' to indicate that a menu should be executed instead of a user-defined action.
+The name of the action can start with a '/' to indicate that a menu should be executed instead of a user-defined action (although it is preferred to bind to an actual action).
 If the action is specified as an empty string, the key is no longer bound to any action.

   This tag does not contain any child tags.
 Instead, its text contents specifies the keyboard shortcut.
-The name of the key can be prefixed by :command:`control-`, :command:`alt-`, :command:`shift-` or any combination of these to specify the key modifiers to apply.
+The name of the key can be prefixed by any combination of the following:

+  - :command:`control-` is the control key on the keyboard;
+  - :command:`alt-` is the alt key on the keyboard (left or right) or the option key on OSX;
+  - :command:`shift-` is the shift key.
+It should not be necessary if you want to point to symbols for which shift would be necessary, so for instance on an US keyboard, :command:`shift-%` and :command:`%` are the same);
+  - :command:`cmd-` is the command key on OSX, or the alt key on other keyboards;
+  - :command:`primary-` is the command key on OSX, or the control key on other keyboards.

-You can also define multiple key bindings similar to Emacs' by separating them by a space.
+You can also define multi-key bindings similar to Emacs' by separating them by a space.
 For example, :command:`control-x control-k` means the user should press :kbd:`Ctrl-x`, followed by a :kbd:`Ctrl-k` to activate the corresponding action.
 This only works if the first key is not already